 Employers that usually hire graduates without a numerical degree include:

 - Lloyd's (of London) – the insurance market

-However, requirement change from year to year so do check with the employers before applying.
-Some employers, such as Mercer and Aon, have been known to specify a numerate or ‘semi-numerate’ degree, which is a course that includes one or more modules related to maths.
-These could be science or IT subjects, business and management studies, economics, engineering, medicine, psychology, social sciences and policy.
-This list is not exhaustive and a candidate can give details in the application to highlight any modules that demonstrate numerate ability.
+However, requirements change from year to year so do check with employers before applying.
+Some employers, such as Aon, have been known to specify a numerate or ‘semi-numerate’ degree, which is a course that includes one or more modules related to maths.
+These could be science or IT subjects, business and management studies, economics, engineering, medicine, psychology or social sciences.
+This list is not exhaustive and a candidate can give details in the application to highlight any modules that demonstrate numerical ability.